Your cookie preferences

 Section 75 takes it one step further.
 With this credit card protection you have the possibility of getting your money back if you purchase something and there’s a problem with it, for up to six years after purchase.
 You’re still covered, even if the retailer is no longer in business, or is situated abroad.

-Your card provider is legally as responsible as the retailer, to provide a full refund on purchases over £100 and under £30,000.
+Your card provider is legally as responsible as the retailer, to provide a full refund on purchases over £100 and up to £30,000.

 It’s important to note that you don’t pay anything extra for this protection.
 You're automatically entitled to it as part of your credit agreement.